Notice regarding the quality of machine translation

 Where there are substantial differences between the professional qualification of the national and the training required in France, the competent CMA may require that the person concerned submit to an aptitude test.

-For a permanent exercise (Free Establishment)
+For a permanent exercise (Freedom of establishment)

 In order to carry out the activity of farrier in France on a permanent basis, the EU or EEA national must meet one of the following conditions: